Epping Main Sewer Project

 The first stage of works commenced in early December in land to the west of the Hume Freeway (near Rotino Crescent).

 John Holland Pty Ltd is working above-ground to set up construction sites, including excavating the shaft sites.
-The shaft sites should be completed by mid-late 2018.
+The shaft sites should be completed by October 2018.

 Construction activities started in early December 2017, and should be completed in mid-2019, depending on weather and ground conditions.

-The first stage of works involves excavating deep shafts, and this will occur between December 2017 and mid-late 2018.
+The first stage of works involves excavating deep shafts, and this will occur between December 2017 and October 2018.

-The second stage of works involves the TBM tunnelling, and this will occur between early 2018 and early 2019.
+The second stage of works involves the TBM tunnelling, and this will occur between May 2018 and early 2019.

 The proposed timeline for tunnelling works is: